KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 43) Request highlight information from the Wikidata API, directly from the highlight's Qnumber.
-43) Every KB highlight is described by a Wikidata item (Qnumber).
+Every KB highlight is described by a Wikidata item (Qnumber).
 Let's see how we can request **highlight information from the Wikidata API** directly from that Qnumber.
 We can use the [*wbgetentities* action](https://www.wikidata.org/w/api.php?action=help&modules=wbgetentities) for that.

 * Get *all information* ('the entire Qnumber') from the [Beatrijs manuscript](https://www.wikidata.org/wiki/Q1929931) (Q1929931) in all available languages, as JSON: [https://www.wikidata.org/w/api.php?action=wbgetentities&ids=Q1929931](https://www.wikidata.org/w/api.php?action=wbgetentities&ids=Q1929931)